-While the North Woods are not a vast, howling wilderness, the region still has fabulously remote enclaves where moose and loon predominate, and where the turf hasn’t changed all that much since Thoreau paddled through in the mid–19th century and found it all “moosey and mossy."
-If you don’t arrive expecting utter wilderness, you’re less likely to be disappointed.
+While the North Woods may not be a vast, howling wilderness, the region still has fabulously remote enclaves where moose and loon predominate, and where the turf hasn’t changed all that much since Thoreau paddled through in the mid–19th century and found it all “moosey and mossy.”
+So long as you don’t arrive expecting utter wilderness (on the scale of, say, the remote Rockies), you’re unlikely to be disappointed.

-The Debate over Maine's North Woods -- Much of Maine’s outdoor recreation takes place on private lands -- and that’s especially true in the North Woods, 9 million acres of which are owned by fewer than two dozen timber companies.
-This sprawling, uninhabited land is increasingly at the heart of a simmering debate over land-use policies.
+Much of Maine’s outdoor recreation takes place on private lands—and that’s especially true in the North Woods, 9 million acres once owned by only a handful of timber companies.
+Increasingly, this uninhabited land is at the heart of a simmering debate over land-use policies.

-In the 1990s, statewide referendums calling for a clear-cutting ban and sweeping new timber-harvesting regulations were twice defeated, but the land-use issue hasn’t sorted itself out yet.
-The debate over the future of this forest isn’t as volatile here as in the Pacific Northwest, where public lands are involved.
-Nevertheless, few residents around here lack opinions on the matter.
+In the 1990s, several statewide referendums calling for a clear-cutting ban and major timber-harvesting regulations were defeated, but the land-use issue still hasn’t sorted itself out.
+Big timber companies have negotiated exceptions to regulations in deals with the state that were less than transparent.
+The debate over the future of this forest isn’t as volatile here as it is in the Pacific Northwest, but still, few residents around here lack opinions on the matter.